marwa9975/LinearRegression_vs_RandomForest/Readme.md

 - You could also consider using both models and comparing their performance through cross-validation or other evaluation metrics to determine which one works better for your specific dataset.

-Ultimately, the performance of each model will depend on the nature of your data and the specific requirements of your prediction task.
+Ultimately, the performance of each model will depend on the nature of the data and the specific requirements of your prediction task.
 It's often a good practice to experiment with different algorithms and evaluate their performance before making a final decision.